Small Business Email Security Mistakes

 Viewing endpoint security alone as enough to defend against attacks

-Regardless of the outcome of such tests, any company needs to make regular backups of all data stores and store them in a secure location.
-This way, in the event of a cyberattack, lost or stolen material can be easily recovered in many cases.
-There have been many cases where users and organizations lost most or all of their data due to an attack.
+Every company should also conduct regular tests for its email security to find vulnerabilities and become familiar with potential threat scenarios.
+Conducting external penetration tests to determine whether external attackers could penetrate the network is also advisable.
+You can utilize sandboxing malware to safely test for risks in your security system that can be patched before a breach.
+Regardless of the outcome of such tests, any company needs to make regular backups of all data and store them in a secure location.
+This way, lost or stolen material can be quickly recovered during a cyberattack.
+There have been many cases where users and organizations faced significant data loss following an attack.

 Watch: Shortcomings of Endpoint Security in Securing Business Email

-Not investing in fully-managed email security services
+Not investing in fully managed email security services

 Email Security Tips & Best Practices for SMBs